Kaplan-Lab-Pitt/TLs_Screening/README.md

 This folder has the bash and Python codes for SCA (Statistical Coupling Analysis).
 It has two parts.
 Firstly, MSA(Multiple Sequence Aliganment) with T-coffeev12.00.7fb08c2 , and SCA(Statistical Coupling Analysis) with pySCAv6.1.

+## programs

+This folder has the scripts for alignment of sequencing reads and counting of mutants.